What is an Ostomy?

 Just remember, you don’t have to put up with irritated skin.
 A properly fitting pouching system changed as needed will prevent skin irritation in most instances.

-Our colostomy patients come to us from the area of Miami Valley, in the greater Dayton area and in the greater Springfield area, including: Englewood, Kettering, Dayton, Huber Heights and Centerville in Montgomery County, OH; Springfield in Clark County, OH; and Beavercreek and Xenia in Green County, OH.
+For advanced, specialized care, visit Dayton Colon & Rectal Center.
+Our ostomy patients come to us from the area of Miami Valley, in the greater Dayton area and in the greater Springfield area, including: Dayton, Huber Heights, Centerville, Englewood and Kettering in Montgomery County, OH; Springfield in Clark County, OH; and Beavercreek and Xenia in Green County, OH.
 Call us at 937.435.8663 or fill out our online Request an Appointment form to schedule a consultation with one of our colorectal specialists.